PacktPublishing/Generative-AI-for-Cloud-Solutions/labs/lab05-Assistants API/README.md

 OPENAI_ADA_DEPLOYMENT=<ADA_DEPLOYMENT_NAME>
 ```

-- Open a Notebook and click play on the cells
+- Open the Notebook and click play on the cells